Consumer Advisory Panel

 1. Introduction

-The Financial Services Regulatory Authority of Ontario (FSRA) is a regulatory agency mandated to safeguard public confidence and trust in Ontario’s financial institutions, promote public education and knowledge, and protect the rights and interests of consumers.
-To achieve this mandate, we are committed to an open, transparent and collaborative approach that ensures consumer input and perspectives inform our direction and decisions.
+The Financial Services Regulatory Authority of Ontario (FSRA) is a regulatory agency mandated to safeguard public confidence and trust, promote public education and knowledge, and protect the rights and interests of consumers in Ontario’s financial services sectors.
+To achieve this mandate, FSRA is committed to an open, transparent, and collaborative approach that ensures consumer input and perspectives inform our direction and decisions.

-“Consumers” are those who purchase or benefit from products and services delivered by the sectors that FSRA regulates, including pension plan beneficiaries and credit union members.
+“Consumers” are those who purchase or benefit from products and services provided by the sectors that FSRA regulates, including pension plan beneficiaries and credit union members.

-2. provide feedback and input on FSRA’s approach to meaningful consumer engagement
+2. provide feedback and input on FSRA’s approach to engaging with consumers and the public interest community in a meaningful way

-3. provide input on matters in, or which should be in, FSRA’s Statement of Priorities
+3. provide input on priorities in, or which should be in, FSRA’s annual business plan

 4. provide feedback on the progress made by FSRA on its priorities from the previous annual business plan

-6. provide advice on emerging consumer policy, outreach and education matters, either identified by the Panel or brought forward by the Consumer Office
+6. provide advice on new consumer outreach and educational initiatives, either identified by the Panel or suggested by FSRA

-8. review and provide input on consumer research undertaken by FSRA, or undertaken by third parties that may be relevant
+8. review and provide input on consumer research conducted by FSRA, or relevant third parties

-9. oversee the production of an annual report by the Consumer Office outlining the key activities of the Panel
+9. oversee the creation of an annual report outlining the Panel’s key activities

-10. provide feedback to FSRA on the functioning of the Panel
+10. provide feedback to FSRA on the Panel’s operation, including advice on identifying, recruiting and onboarding new Panel members

-Note: The Panel is not intended to replace FSRA's Stakeholder Advisory Committees (SACs), which may also include representation of consumers by sector.
+The Panel exists in addition to FSRA's Stakeholder Advisory Committees (SACs), which may also include sector-specific consumer representation.

 The Panel’s role is advisory.
 Its advice and recommendations will be considered as input to FSRA for review and consideration and may or may not result in action or policy change.

-Appointments to the Panel are made through an open, transparent and merit-based application process posted online.
-Selections are made by a selection committee composed of FSRA’s Chief Executive Officer, the Chief Consumer Officer and one Executive Vice President (“Selection Committee”), based upon the relevant experience, skills, knowledge and perspectives of the applicants.
+Appointments to the Panel are made through an open, transparent, and merit-based application process posted online.
+Selections are made by a selection committee composed of FSRA’s Chief Executive Officer, Chief Consumer Officer and one Executive Vice President (“Selection Committee”) as well as additional senior management representatives as needed, based upon the relevant experience, skills, knowledge, and views of the applicants.

 The Panel will be chaired by a member of the Panel.
-A Chair and Vice Chair will be appointed by the Selection Committee.
-The primary role of the Chair is to provide leadership to the Panel to ensure the Panel performs its mandate and maintains effective relationships with the Chief Consumer Officer, Consumer Office team, members, and other stakeholders.
+A Chair and Vice-Chair will be appointed by the Selection Committee.
+The primary role of the Chair is to provide leadership to the Panel to ensure the Panel performs its mandate and maintains effective relationships with the Chief Consumer Officer, FSRA’s Consumer Office, Panel members, and other stakeholders.

 FSRA publishes the names of the members of the Panel on its website.